-Chain survey is the simplest method of surveying.
-In this survey only measurements are taken in the field, and the rest work, such as plotting calculation etc. are done in the office.
+A chain survey is the simplest method of surveying.
+In this survey, only measurements are taken in the field, and the rest work, such as plotting calculation, etc. are done in the office.
 This is most suitable adapted to small plane areas with very few details.
 If carefully done, it gives quite accurate results.
-The necessary requirements for field work are chain, tape, ranging rod, arrows and sometime cross staff.
+The necessary requirements for field work are chain, tape, ranging rod, arrows and sometimes cross staff.

 - It is a system of surveying in which sides of various triangles are measured directly in the field and NO angular measurements are taken.

 - It is the simplest kind of Surveying

 - It is adopted when the Level of accuracy required is not high.

 Chain surveying is a traditional method of land surveying that involves measuring distances and angles using a chain or a tape measure.
 It's worth noting that the chain survey method has limitations, particularly in terms of accuracy and efficiency compared to modern surveying techniques.
 However, it is still used in certain applications or areas where the terrain or project requirements make it a suitable option.
 Here are the typical steps involved in conducting a chain survey:

 The preliminary inspection of the area to be chain surveyed is called reconnaissance.
 The surveyor inspects the area to be surveyed, survey or prepares index sketch or key plan.
 Walk the whole area and thoroughly examine the ground, note the position of boundaries, road, and river etc., various difficulties to chain lines, select stations, and prepare neat sketches called index sketches or key plan.
 Begin by conducting a preliminary survey of the area to gather information about the terrain, boundaries, and any existing survey markers or control points.
 This helps in planning the survey and determining the most suitable chain lines.

 2. Marking stations